ephraimpei/Primes-Multiplication-Table/readme.md

   + Within the `Prime.is_prime?(m)` factory method, in the worst case we need to check up to the sqrt(m).
 Checking any number after the sqrt is actually a duplication of effort (100 divides evenly by 2 and 50; checking 2 is the same as checking 50).

   + `Prime.calc_nth_prime(N)` and the embedded `Prime.is_prime?(m)` check brings our overall time complexity to O(m * sqrt(m)).

+  + To see notes about my benchmarking tests, please see the files within the `benchmark` folder.
+To run the tests type in the following command at the project root:
+        $ ruby benchmark/prime_benchmark_tests.rb

 ### MultiplicationTable